 We arrived at Italy’s international airport, Fiumicino, during the early hours of a spring Friday morning.
 Wired and tired after a 13-hour flight from Cape Town, South Africa, via Ethiopia.

 Our expectations of an ancient city with cobbled streets, crumbling monuments, elaborate fountains and crazy vespa-filled traffic circles would soon come to pass.
 Once we had collected our luggage, we hastily exited the terminal to find any road that, as the popular idiom promises, would lead us to Rome.

 The signage at Fiumicino is outstanding.
 The clear, colour-coded, multilingual signage lead us to our first road: the public transport terminal.
 From here you can travel cross-country or grab a 30-minute bus ride to Rome.

 We opted for one of four competitively priced public buses that run every twenty minutes from Fiumicino to Rome’s central bus and train terminal: Termini.
 The bus was clean, comfortable and affordable, with a single one way ticket costing about five euros.
-The half an hour journey concluded with the pair of us exhaustedly clambering out of the multinational bus and into the centre of Rome.
+The 30-minute journey concluded with the pair of us exhaustedly clambering out of the multinational bus and into the centre of Rome.

 After a much-needed midday nap, we set out to hit the city hard.
 Our nap and hotel coffee fuelled us with enough energy to walk the city’s many sights on the first day.
 Without planning or feeling it, come sundown we had covered thirteen kilometres on foot.